harsh-dexter/notera/README.md

         ```
     *   This command first builds the Electron main process code (`build:electron` script) and then starts the Electron application (`electron .`), which loads the frontend from the `dist/` directory (built previously or via `npm run build`).

-## Building the Desktop Application
+## 💻Building the Desktop Application

 To create distributable packages for Windows, macOS, or Linux: